Your cookie preferences

 Ultimately, however, the thermostat should be set to whatever temperature you feel most comfortable in or what temperature is required for a particular room.

-Should you upgrade your thermostat?
+Should I upgrade my thermostat?

 If you’re relying on manual controls or one with a basic on/off timer, it may be time to upgrade.
 The disadvantages of relying on older technology include: